vegardinho/alfred_bluetooth_controller/README.md

 Set environment variable `confirm` in workflow to `true` if you want to force user confirmation on toggle and deactivation commands.
 (Useful for iMacs and Mac Minis who that would have trouble turning Bluetooth on again without any input devices.)

 _All the listed commands have their own Remote Trigger._

+## Troubleshooting

+If you get errors when using the workflow referring to not being able to use `blueutil` as it cannot be checked, you will need to manually remove the quarantine attribute from the bundled binary.
+This can be done like so: `xattr -d com.apple.quarantine /Users/User Name/Library/Application\ Support/Alfred/Alfred.alfredpreferences/workflows/user.workflow.*/blueutil`
+(Substitute User Name with your OSX username).